Richard Marx Throws Shade At Donald Trump On Twitter And The Internet Responds Accordingly

 — stella (@bastagirl11) July 18, 2018

-At the time of publication, the tweet has been liked more than 172,000 times, been retweeted more than 50,000 times and contains at least 3,700 responses.
+At the time of publication, the tweet has been liked more than 172,000 times, been retweeted more than 50,000 times, and contains at least 3,700 responses.